HugoPerrier/Udacity_Capstone/Report.md

 # 2. Data description
 ## Historical stock prices data
 To create a machine learning model to make predictions, it is necessary to first "train" the model using past data.
 In the context of stock market pricing, the model is trained using historical data of the stock prices.
 For example we can use data from the past period 2003 to 2005 to train a model and then use that model to make predictions about the future.
-The stock price data consist of the following informations:
+The stock price data consist of the following information:
 | Open | High | Low | Close | Volume | Dividend | Split Ratio |
 |:-----:|:------:|:------:|:-----:|:------:|:------:|:-----:|

-and ajusted values:
+and adjusted values:

 | Adj.
 Open | Adj.
 Close | Adj.
 Low | Adj.
 High | Adj.
 Volume |
 |:-----:|:------:|:------:|:-----:|:------:|

 For a given day, the "Open" and "Close" values are the values of a stock at the opening and closing of the stock exchange.
 The "High" and "Low" value are the maximum and minimum values that the stock has reached during that day.
-The "Volume" is the total anount of stock that were sold on that day.
-Divident are XXX, Split ratio is XXX and the adjusted data are XXX.
+The "Volume" is the total amount of stock that were sold on that day.
+Dividends are XXX, Split ratio is XXX and the adjusted data are XXX.

 ## Data Acquisition